RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 ## Don't have NORTH-FORCE merger

 If you don't have the NORTH-FORCE merger, you can spell NORTH words with ᚩᚱ and FORCE words with ᚩᚹᚱ.
 If there are no potential homophones that need distinguishing, it is recommended to stick with ᚩᚱ.

+## Merge lettER and NURSE

+NURSE ᛟᛟᚱ is stressed where lettER ᛟᚱ is not.

+## Merge commA and STRUT

+STRUT ᚢ is stressed where commA ᛟ is not.